Olympic Village (Paris): Design

-The Athletes' village was designed by architect Dominique Perrault.
+The Athletes' village was designed by the French architect and urban planner Dominique Perrault.
 Construction symbolically began on 4 November 2019 with the then-Prime Minister, Édouard Philippe, and the Mayor of Paris, Anne Hidalgo, initiating the work.
 The Société de livraison des ouvrages olympiques ("Olympic Works Delivery Company", known as Solideo) was responsible for construction, with a deadline date of 1 March 2024 for when the village had to be handed over to the Paris Organising Committee for the 2024 Olympic and Paralympic Games.
 The time allocated for the works was therefore five years, whereas a project of this magnitude usually requires twice that.

 For Solideo, the Olympic Games developments were guided by the principles of legacy and exemplarity.
 The main objectives included reducing the carbon footprint, reusing and recycling construction site materials, ensuring urban comfort, and promoting respect for and preservation of biodiversity.
 Companies were encouraged to propose and experiment with innovations.
 A quarter of Solideo's 64 construction sites were linked to the Athletes' village.
 A law passed on 26 March 2018 providing for the organization of the 2024 Olympic and Paralympic Games created exceptions to town planning laws in accordance with the government commitments made to the International Olympic Committee.

 The village was designed to accommodate 14,500 athletes in nearly 3,000 apartments spread across 82 residential buildings.
 The site extends over 46 hectares and is divided into four sectors: Universeine in Saint-Denis, a pre-existing site developed by Vinci Immobilier; Les Quinconces, in Saint-Ouen, entrusted to a Caisse des dépôts et consignations (CDC) consortium of Icade, CDC, and CDC Habitat; Les Belvédères, in Saint-Ouen, awarded to a Nexity-Eiffage Immobilier-CDC Habitat consortium; and the L'Île-Saint-Denis eco-district by an Arcadis–Pichet Legendre partnership.